top of page

 Location

-Plano Skies Energy Center is located in Kendall County, Illinois, north of Plano.
+Plano Skies Solar Project is located in Kendall County, Illinois, north of Plano.

 Image by Federico Respini